 NYC Bicycle Shop carries hardtails at $15 first hour, and $5/hr after; 1178 Bay Street, Staten Island; (718) 569-0333.

 718 Cyclery is our goto for full suspension bikes.
 Great guys with a wide selection for your needs.

 Fort George Hill, on the northernmost tip of Highbridge Park, also has a rebellious history.
 The hill’s namesake fort was built in 1776 to defend Manhattan’s Harlem River entry.
 We parked at the hilltop on Fort George Hill Ave. and spotted a busy dirt park, next to basketball courts and ball fields.
 Clearly marked signs and trail maps confirmed we found the spot.
 Thanks to NYC Parks, the old hill’s still got it.

-Highbridge offers a few miles of quality singletrack – routes safely passable by only one bike.
+The mountain biking in Highbridge Park offers a few miles of quality singletrack – routes safely passable by only one bike.
 Aside from the hilltop entrance, you can link to the starter trails on Dyckman St. at the bottom of the hill.
 If you head north from the jump park you’ll link up with the easier trails, and to the east, one of the most advanced routes in the city.

 I can’t believe this is in Manhattan”